swisscryptoday/swisscryptoday.github.io/_posts/2024-09-02-cryptoday.md

 |              || **Security Bounds for Proof-Carrying Data from Straightline Extractors** <details close>Proof-carrying data (PCD) is a widely used cryptographic primitive that can be obtained by recursively-composing SNARKs or related primitives.
 However, these constructions do not come with security analyses that yield useful concrete security bounds.
 In this work we show that the PCD obtained from SNARKs with straightline knowledge soundness has essentially the same security as the underlying SNARK.
 In this setting, recursive composition incurs no security loss.
 As a notable application, our work offers an idealized model that provides useful, albeit heuristic, guidance for setting the security parameters of recursive STARKs currently used in blockchain systems.
 Based on https://eprint.iacr.org/2023/1646.pdf, joint work with Alessandro Chiesa, Shahar Samocha, and Eylon Yogev. </details> |
 | 16:55-17:10  || **Closing Remarks** |
 ||||

+#####  Mentoring Event:

+We are excited to announce a special mentoring session during the Swiss Crypto Day workshop on September 2nd at HSG.
+This session will take place during the 14:15 - 14:35 break and offers a unique opportunity for students to engage in 1:1 mentoring with experienced professionals from academia and industry.
+We kindly invite all students to [register with the following link](https://forms.gle/kbRAFFXW8vNRs6oR8).
+Spaces are limited, so be sure to secure your spot early!

 ##### Registration: